Native American Drums: History and Types

 Pow Wow Drums

-These drums are notable for their vast size and they are usually made by stretching buffalo, elk or deers kin over a large base.
+This rawhide drum is notable for its vast size and they are usually made by stretching buffalo, elk or deers kin over a large base.
+They are also played with a drum stick.

 Pow wow drums are typically built using cedar frames and this, combined with the animal skin, allows it to easily withstand almost all weather conditions.
 This is important, because pow wow drums are often played outside.